inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 a hundred drumsticks, then the guy at Marineland says, "You can't throw that chicken to the dolphins.
 They eat fish."

-Sure they eat fish if that's all you give them!
+Sure they eat fish if that's all  give them!
 Man, wise up.
 		-- Jack Handley, The New Mexican, 1988.
 The shortest distance between any two ns is a straight line.
-If you wish to live wisely, ignore sayings -- including this one.
+If  wish to live wisely, ignore sayings -- including this one.
-Lend money to a bad btor and he will hate you.
+Lend money to a bad btor and he will hate .
-While your friend holds you affectionately by both your hands you safe, for you can watch both of his.
+While r friend holds  affectionately by both r hands
+safe, for  can watch both of his.
 		-- Ambr Bierce, "The Devil's Dictionary"
 They collapsed ... like nuns in the street ... they had no teen appeal!